-1.4 Objections To Motion For Continuance
+1.4 Objections to Motion for Continuance

 Opposing counsel and/or unrepresented parties shall have a period of three (3) working days following completion of distribution to communicate, by any means, objections to the motion for continuance to the moving party and the office of the Senior Resident Superior Court Judge or the office of his/her designee.
-Objections not raised within this time period are deemed waived.
+Objections not raised within this time period are deemed waved.

-1.5 Evaluation Of Motions For Continuance
+1.5 Evaluation of Motions for Continuance

 Continuance requests are presumptively disfavored.
-However, when compelling reasons for continuance are presented which would affect the fundamental fairness of the trial process or when a continuance clearly is in the interest of justice, a continuance may be granted in the exercise of judicial discretion to further the best interest of the fair administration of justice.
+However, when compelling reason for continuance are presented which would affect the fundamental fairness of the trial process or when a continuance clearly is in the interest of justice, a continuance may be granted in the exercise of judicial discretion to further the best interest of the fair administration of justice.